Mon – Sun: 24/7 Plumbing

 What is the best corrosion inhibitor for pitting corrosion in my water pipes?

 For aggressive water that causes pitting corrosion, phosphate or silicate inhibitors work well to protect metal pipes.
-Maintaining water pH between 6.5-8.0 also helps minimise chemical reactions that cause pitting damage.
+Maintaining water pH between 6.5 and 8.0 also helps minimise chemical reactions that cause pitting damage.

 How can I stop blue or green stains caused by copper corrosion in my bathroom?

-Blue or green stains are a sign of copper corrosion.
-Ensure your water system maintains optimal pH and hardness levels to prevent this chemical reaction.
-You can also install copper corrosion inhibitors like zinc or phosphate compounds to form a protective layer on pipes.
+Blue or green stains are signs of copper corrosion.
+To prevent this chemical reaction, ensure your water system maintains optimal pH and hardness levels.
+You can also install copper corrosion inhibitors, like zinc or phosphate compounds, to form a protective layer on pipes.

 How to Test for Corrosion in Your Plumbing System